180th Fighter Wing: History

 On 15 October 1962, the Ohio Air National Guard 112th Tactical Fighter Squadron was authorized to expand to a group level, and the 180th Tactical Fighter Group was established by the National Guard Bureau.
 The 112th TFS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 180th Headquarters, 180th Material Squadron (Maintenance), 180th Combat Support Squadron, and the 180th USAF Dispensary.

-Upon activation, the 180th TFG was assigned to the Ohio ANG 121st Tactical Fighter Wing at Lockbourne Air Force Base.
+Upon activation, the 180th was assigned to the 121st Tactical Fighter Wing at Lockbourne Air Force Base.